 NB If screening and baseline occur separately, eligibility needs to be re-confirmed at baseline.
-Protocol version: Short name: IRAS number: 3.0, 30 MAY 2022 BOPPP trial 255446

-5.4.1.
+6.4.1.
 Randomisation

 Randomisation will be undertaken by the local research team at each site once written informed consent has been obtained, eligibility confirmed and baseline data collected.
 Randomisation should be completed within 4 weeks of participant consent.
-Following consent and once the registration page has been completed and saved in the Elsevier EDC MACRO system; each participant will be allocated a unique six-digit Participant Identification Number (PIN).
+Following consent and once the registration page has been completed and saved in the Elsevier EDC MACRO system, each participant will be allocated a unique six-digit Participant Identification Number (PIN).
 This number will be the sole identifier to be used on the paper source data worksheets and electronic data forms in MACRO.
 The first two digits of the PIN will indicate the hospital site number.
-The last four digits of the PIN will indicate the patient, for example 030015, would denote site 03 and patient 0015.
+The last four digits of the PIN will indicate the patient; for example 030015 would denote site 03 and patient 0015.
 This will be the main participant identifier for those recruited.
 Once the PIN is obtained, the trial team member will log into a separate secure multiuser multisite online randomisation system developed and managed by the King's College London Clinical Trial Unit (KCTU).
-The PIN and some participant identifiers will be submitted into the randomisation system for treatment allocation.
+The PIN, participant initials and date of birth will be submitted into the randomisation system for treatment allocation.
 The treatment allocation results (blinded) will be emailed to staff with approved user access, including the site pharmacy.
 No further allocation of trial drug is needed at randomisation as this is automatically completed at this time point.

-Following randomisation and collection of IMP, patients will be booked to return for the week 1 up-titration visit.
+Following randomisation and collection of IMP, patients will be booked to return for the week 1 uptitration visit.
 The allocation sequence of each permuted block will be concealed from participants, clinicians, researchers and analysts.

-5.4.2.
-Qualitative interviews to understand recruitment [completed]

-BOPPP has incorporated a Qualitative Research component into the protocol to understand the barriers and enablers of trial recruitment at two levels (i) patient level, (ii) research site level.
-Please see section 5.10.
+6.4.2.
+Qualitative interviews to understand recruitment [completed in April 2021] BOPPP has incorporated a Qualitative Research component into the protocol to understand the barriers and enablers of trial recruitment at two levels (i) patient level, (ii) research site level.
+Please see section 6.10.
 "Qualitative Interviews" for further details.

-5.5.
+6.5.
 Week 1 visit (dose titration)